Tunable phononic transparency and opacity with isotopic defects: Model of disorder in 1-D lattice

-\emph{Model of disorder in 1-D lattice} \textendash{} We consider a disordered 1-D harmonic lattice of $N$ sites with masses $m_{n}$, where $n$ denotes the site index and $1\leq n\leq N$, a lattice constant of $a$ like in Ref.~\citep{SZakeri:PRE15_Localization}, and periodic boundary conditions.
+We consider a disordered 1-D harmonic lattice of $N$ sites with masses $m_{n}$, where $n$ denotes the site index and $1\leq n\leq N$, a lattice constant of $a$ like in Ref.~\cite{SZakeri:PRE15_Localization}, and periodic boundary conditions.
 The equation of motion for the $n$-th atom is~

 where $u_{n}$ denotes the displacement of the $n$-th atom from its equilibrium position at $x_{n}=na,$ and $\zeta$ denotes the near-neighbor spring constant, which we set $\zeta=1$ for simplicity.

 The atomic mass is given by $m_{n}=(1-c_{n})m+c_{n}m_{\text{id}}$, where $c_{n}$ is the site occupation factor.
 We have $c_{n}=1$ if the site is occupied by an ID and $0$ otherwise.
 Hence, each instance of the configurational disorder is described by the binary sequence $(c_{1},c_{x},\ldots,c_{N})$.
 The total number of ID's is $N_{\text{id}}=\sum_{n=1}^{N}c_{n}$ and the ID concentration is given by $c=N_{\text{id}}/N=\overline{c_{n}}$, where the overhead line denotes the \emph{site average}.
 The site-averaged mass is $\overline{m_{n}}=m+c(m_{\text{id}}-m)=m+c\Delta m$ and the mass variance is $\overline{\delta m_{n}^{2}}=c(1-c)\Delta m^{2}$.
 Finally, we can associate a phonon dispersion with $\overline{m_{n}}$ , \emph{i.e.}, $\omega_{k}^{2}=\omega_{\text{max}}^{2}\sin^{2}(\frac{ka}{2})$ where $\omega_{\text{max}}^{2}=4\zeta/\overline{m_{n}}$.